MemX-Research/DogsView/README.md

 <!-- If you use this dataset in your work, please cite our paper:
 ```
-citation goes here
+citation goes here; add memx

 ``` -->

 ## Dataset
-Data for the DogsView dataset was collected in a controlled experimental setting and in an open outdoor setting.
-All videos including eye videos and world videos were collected under 1920x1080 resolution, 30fps, infrared recording conditions and 1920x1088 resolution, 30fps recording conditions, respectively.
-Currently we have 57 pairs of videos and they are divided.
-We divide the video of the experimental environment into 4 cases according to the experimental content, and each case contains the data of 5 dogs; the open scene is divided into 3 fields, which are from the same dog.
-The detailed construction of the dataset is given in Chapter 4 of the paper.
+The DogsView dataset was collected in various open-world scenarios from five dog subjects.
+All videos, including eye/scene videos, have a spatial resolution of 1920x1080 and a sampling rate of 30fps.
+Currently, we have 63 pairs of eye/scene video clips.
+A detailed description of the DogsVies dataset is given in Section 4 of the paper.

 The dataset can be downloaded [here](https://www.dropbox.com/sh/gbuqcbx4rfm9fhv/AAAked71G0hePdaXYq9YBLBka?dl=0).

 ## Data Format
-All videos are divided into in-lab part and field study part.In-lab part videos are divided into 4 cases, each one is divided into 5 dogs, they have different numbers of folders.Field study videos come from the same dog and are divided into three cases: safeguarding, dog cognition and animal-computer interaction, each case has different numbers of folders.Every single folder contains three videos and two files.
+The DogsView dataset has xxx folders.
+Each folder is named "scenerio_x_dog_y_z", where x is the number of open-world scenarios, y is the number of dog subjects, and z is the repeated times for dog y in scenario x.
+Each folder contains three videos and two CSV files described as follows:

-**eye video.mp4**: This video contains eye images stored in MP4 format which is recorded under 1920*1080 resolution, 30fps, infrared recording conditions.
+**eye video.mp4**: This video contains eye videos recorded under infrared recording conditions.

-**world video.mp4**: This video contains world images seen from the dog's point of view, which is stored in MP4 format which is recorded under 1920*1088 resolution, 30fps recording conditions.
+**world video.mp4**: This video contains scene videos from dog subjects' filed-of-view.

-**gazed world video.mp4**: This video is a world video marked with gaze positions locations.
+**gazed world video.mp4**: This video is the scene video marked with a dog subject's gaze point positions.

-**gaze_positions.csv**:This CSV file contains the eye tracking result of corresponding eye video.
+**gaze_positions.csv**: This CSV file contains the eye-tracking results.

 It contains the following attributes:

-`world_index`: The frame number.
+`world_index`: The frame number of the scene video.

 `norm_pos_x` and `norm_pos_y`: The gaze position in the space of the scene frame.
-The are floating point numbers and origin 0,0 at the bottom left and 1,1 at the top right.
+They are floating point numbers with origin point (0,0) at the bottom left and ending point (1,1) at the top right.

-**auto_annotation.csv**:This CSV file contains the annotation which is automatically annotated by our proposed model of every attentive session in a video
+**auto_annotation.csv**: This CSV file contains the annotations, which the CANINE model automatically obtains for each attentive session in a scene video.

-`attentive session start frame`: The frame number of the start frame of an attentive session.
+`attentive session start frame`: The starting frame number in an attention session.

-`attentive session end frame`: The frame number of the end frame of an attentive session.
+`attentive session end frame`: The ending frame number in an attention session.

-`dog behavior`: The behavior finally made by the dog in this clip.
+`dog behavior`: The dog subject's behavior in an attention session.

-`human action`: The most important human action which causes the corresponding dog behavior.
+`human action`: The human subject's action (or called communicative cues) that causes the dog's responsive behaviors.